Lahu people: Distribution

 The Lahu are one of the 56 ethnic groups officially recognized by the People's Republic of China, where about 720,000 live in Yunnan province, mostly in Lancang Lahu Autonomous County.
 In Thailand, the Lahu are one of the six main groups categorized as hill tribes.
 The Tai often refer to them by the exonym Musoe (also spelled Muser; มูเซอ), meaning 'hunter'.
 They are one of 54 ethnic groups in Vietnam, and mostly live in three communes of Mường Tè, Lai Châu Province.

-Left to right, Governor, Prime Minister, Lahu President, Lahu Leader from Lachang, China.

-International Lahu Development Foundation team facilitating the first ever International Lahu New Years at Payap University in Chiang Mai, Thailand.
-Event took place on January 11-13, 2024.

 A few Lahu, along with many Hmong and Mien and some Lao, were recruited by the United States Central Intelligence Agency to help fight against the communist Pathet Lao, known as the secret war, during the Laotian Civil War.
 In fear of retribution when the Pathet Lao took over the Laotian government in 1975, those who had helped the United States fled to neighboring Thailand seeking political asylum.

 A couple thousand Lahu have resettled in the United States as refugees, in the states of California, Minnesota, North Carolina, Texas, and Utah.